 The Benchmarked Grading option allows for the instructor to have a direct role and impact on the grading process.
 This grading style requires the instructor to grade a representative sample of 10 of the submissions to set the submission grade curve.

 In order to benchmark, there must be at least 10 submissions and the rubric must include rating prompts.
 If there are fewer than 10 submissions in the entire class (in a group assignment, there must be at least 10 groups) or if there are no rating prompts in the rubric, benchmarking will not work.
+In general, we do not recommend using Benchmark grading for assignments in courses with under 50 students.

 Instructors choose to benchmark when they want to have a significant ‘say’ in the submission grades of an assignment.
 Benchmarking allows them to set the curve based on the student work that they grade.
 It reminds students that the instructor is an essential part of the peer assessment process and gives the instructor a chance to see the work that students are submitting.